lbs-luis/bun-ifood-api/README.md

 - it should be able to sign in as a store manager
 - it should be able to register as a new customer
 - it should be able to crete an order to the store
-- it should be able to manage the store menu
+- it should be able to manage the store products
 - it should be able to manage the store evaluations
 - it should be able to leave an evaluation
 - it should be able to manage the store orders